 Offering anything from dinner experiences, one day, or up to two week trips.
-They are on the expensive side but the company are well equipped, providing small group travel experiences to incredible locations.
+They are on the expensive side but the company is well equipped, providing small group travel experiences to incredible locations.

-Flashpack are well organised and cater specifically to those no longer happy with the hostel budget backpacking chaos, and are keen to meet new people.
+Flashpack is well organized and caters specifically to those no longer happy with the hostel budget backpacking chaos, and are keen to meet new people.

 A trip of theirs I took in Italy included bike riding, visiting wineries (it was set north of Venice!), good hotel accom, continental breakfasts and alot of laughs.
 Always expanding, this site is worth adding to your list.